Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

+Next we define the non-empty arc complex.
+It is the subcomplex of the disk-like arc complex consisting of those arcs that in a precise sense encircle some punctures.

-A disk-like arc $\gamma$ cuts a connected surface $\Sigma$ into two components, one of which is a punctured disk that does not have any forbidden intervals in its boundary apart from $\gamma$ itself.
-This component is called the interior of $\gamma$, the other component the exterior, see Figure \ref{figinteriorexterior}.
-A disk-like arc $\gamma$ is said to be non-empty if the interior contains at least one puncture.
-A vertex $[\gamma]$ in $\mathcal A_\circ^D(\Sigma,\Delta,\lambda)$ is said to be non-empty if its representatives are.
+\begin{definition}A disk-like arc $\gamma$ cuts a connected surface $\Sigma$ into two components, one of which is a punctured disk that does not have any forbidden intervals in its boundary apart from $\gamma$ itself.
+This component is called the \textit{interior} of $\gamma$, the other component the \textit{exterior}, see Figure \ref{figinteriorexterior}.

+A disk-like arc $\gamma$ is said to be \emph{non-empty} if the interior contains at least one puncture.
+A vertex $[\gamma]$ in $\mathcal A_\circ^D(\Sigma,V,\lambda)$ is said to be non-empty if its representatives are. \end{definition}